-Jessica Barney had a different experience while working for 2 weeks in a suburb of Paris.
+Jessica Barney had a different experience while working for two weeks in a suburb of Paris.

-In terms of travel, Jessica said she could sometimes travel into Paris city, but during the week she worked long hours and had little time for herself.
+In terms of travel, Jessica said she could sometimes travel into Paris city, but she worked long hours during the week and had little time for herself.